AdRoll/privacy/SPURFOWL.md

 * `trailStoreReduce(<array-of-outputs-from-trail-map-for-reporting-origin>)`:
   Reduce receives an array of outputs from `trailStoreMap` for that Reporting Origin.
 The order of reports is random.
+  The reduce function ensures that trails are considered across users, and are only computed when a threshold of `trailStoreMap` results have been received, such that privacy criteria are met.
   This code is executed in the **aggregator** in sandboxed execution mode.

 Here is a simple example of `trailStoreMap` that counts page views and conversion events.
 (Real-world code would likely be much more complicated).